-This course is an investigation of the analytical and process skills that enable leaders to make effective decisions, with emphasis on the manner in which leaders can bring about change in organizations by successfully introducing and presenting new ideas and procedures.
-It is a study of the methods and nature of strategic planning, including the constraints and opportunities leaders face in strategic planning, the leader’s task in accommodating and minimizing these limitations, and the impact of these constraints on strategic choices.
-Topics include how to assess key factors in the change process, effective planning and how effective planning can assist in the task of managing an effective organization.
+This course investigates the analytical process that enables leaders to make effective and efficient (strategic) organizational decisions for sustainable impact, with emphasis on the manner in which leaders can persuade members to bring about successful organizational change.
+It is a study of the methods and nature of strategic planning, including the internal and external environments and opportunities leaders face in strategic planning, the leader’s task in responding to the variables within these environments, and the impact of these variables on strategic choices.
+Topics include how to assess critical variables impacting organizations, key factors in the change process, and communicating essential observations and recommendations.

-GLE 615 - History and Theory of Organizational Leadership
+GLE600: History and Theory of Organizational Leadership – Online (3 credits)

 This course develops a conceptual foundation in the theory and practice of interpersonal dynamics.
 The development of successful leadership requires an understanding of group dynamics and multiple dimensions of interpersonal relationships as they affect individuals, groups, and the organizational whole.
 This course provides opportunities to participate in and analyze group behavior, understand the evolution of the group's life cycle, and become aware of the influence of non-verbal communication on members of a group in order to enhance an organization's accomplishment of its mission.
 Such topics as perception, personality, attitudes, and interpersonal communication will be addressed.
 This course will address various models of interpersonal behavior to managerial and organizational issues, while enhancing interpersonal competence, especially team-building, motivation, listening, and assertiveness skills.